kasmtech/workspaces-machine-learning/README.md

 sudo docker build -t kasmweb/desktop-ml:1.9.0 .
 ```

+If you wish to create your own custom image, be sure to base from the Kasm open-source CUDA based Ubuntu image and match the tag to the version of Kasm Workspaces that you have deployed.
+For example, if you are running Workspaces 1.9.0, you should be running images released from Kasm with the tag 1.9.0.

 # GPU Support

 Kasm Workspaces (formally Kasm Server) version 1.9.0 and higher supports NVIDIA GPUs.
 The following requirements must be met.